- Delivered the highest levels of both gross written premiums and net income for any year in our company's history

-WATERLOO, ON, May 5, 2015 - Economical Insurance, one of Canada's leading property and casualty insurance companies, today announced consolidated financial results for the three months ended March 31, 2015.
+WATERLOO, ON, February 19, 2016 — Economical Insurance, one of Canada's leading property and casualty insurance companies, today announced consolidated financial results for the three months and full year ended December 31, 2015.

 Economical Insurance Consolidated Highlights